 The Cutter Races are typically held over President's Day weekend at Melody Ranch, a property located just outside of Jackson Hole proper and owned by the Von Gontard Family.
 The Skijoring Races were added in 2012.
 The 2014 & 2015 races were cancelled due to lack of snow or poor track conditions , so the 2016 race will be the 3rd annual.
 In 2016, the event was held at the base of Teton Village on the Snake River Ranch as part of the 50th Anniversary Celebration of the ski mountain.
 Once again in 2017 and 2018, the event had to be cancelled due to poor weather conditions.

 Both the Cutter Races and the Skijoring Races directly benefit the Shriners Hospitals for Children, and the 2019 event will continue to benefit the Shriners Hospital in Salt Lake City in particular.
 At the turn of the century, the Shriners had 22 hospitals throughout the United States, Canada and Mexico.
 Jackson Hole Shrine Club is the largest contributor to the national organization in the state of Wyoming and has given over $600,000 to date.
 The races themselves raise over $30,000 for the Shriner's as part of the three-week long Jackson Hole Winterfest, the biggest winter event in Jackson.
 The funds are dedicated to The Shriner's Hospital for Children, "a health care system which is world renowned for pediatric specialty car, innovative research, and outstanding teaching programs for medical professionals.
 Children up to the age of 18 with orthopedic conditions, burns, spinal cord injuries and cleft lip and palette are eligible for care and receive all services in a family-centered environment, regardless of the family's ability to pay."
 Excerpt from Care, the Shriner's International Magazine Vol 6 No. 4 Winter edition 2015-2016.

 Former President Rod Everett pioneered the idea of bringing skijoring back to Jackson, and he was assisted by John McDaniel, Treasurer.
-Currently, President Tom Needham is at the helm with Lou Scarlett at his side and Rod and John standing by to assist when needed.
+Currently, President McNeil Watson is at the helm with Past-President, Tom Needham at his side and Rod and Lou standing by to assist when needed.